yangyao/py-excalidraw/README.md

 ### `build_and_up.sh`

-Builds the Docker image and starts the service with docker-compose.
+Builds the Docker image and starts the service with plain Docker.

 **Usage:**
 ```bash